 - While I really like the matte black finish, it attracts fingerprints very easily.
 Many years ago I purchased an iKlear Complete Cleaning Kit, and it cleans up the chassis and trackpad nicely.

 - As of Ubuntu 18.04.1, with headphones plugged into the 3.5mm audio jack, there are faint clicking/popping sounds in the left channel.
 This does not occur when using the same headphones with a 3.5mm to USB-C adapter plugged into the second USB-C port.
 However, a fix has now been released in linux-4.15.0-44.47.

 - The speakers could be better.
-They are front-bottom firing, and they not very loud.
-Even with the volume at max, they are just not that loud.
+They are front-bottom firing, and they are not very loud - even with the volume at max.
 And, depending on the audio, the left channel can sometimes sound distorted with the volume at max.